GGA607/QHacks-2024-LSVA/README.md

 ## Description

-QInterviews is a web application designed to enhance users's quick thinking, communication, and interview skills.
+QInterviews is a web application designed to enhance users's quick thinking, communication, and interview skills through practice interview questions and AI-generated feedback.

 ## Usage